awsdocs/amazon-workspaces-administration-guide/doc_source/create-multiple-workspaces-for-user.md

 # Create Multiple WorkSpaces for a User<a name="create-multiple-workspaces-for-user"></a>

 By default, you can create only one WorkSpace per user per directory\.
 However, if needed, you can create more than one WorkSpace for a user, depending on your directory setup\.
-+ If you have only one directory for your WorkSpaces, create multiple user names for the user\.
-For example, a user named Mary Major can have mmajor1, mmajor2, and so on as user names\.
-Each user name will be associated with a different WorkSpace in the same directory, but the WorkSpaces will have the same registration code\.
++ If you have only one directory for your WorkSpaces, create multiple usernames for the user\.
+For example, a user named Mary Major can have mmajor1, mmajor2, and so on as usernames\.
+Each username will be associated with a different WorkSpace in the same directory, but the WorkSpaces will have the same registration code\.
+So that you can easily locate all the WorkSpaces that you've created for a user, you might want to use the same email address with each username\.
 + If you have multiple directories for your WorkSpaces, create the WorkSpaces for the user in separate directories\.
-You can use the same user name in the directories, or you can use different user names in the directories\.
+You can use the same username in the directories, or you can use different usernames in the directories\.
 The WorkSpaces will have different registration codes\.
+So that you can easily locate all the WorkSpaces that you've created for a user, you might want to use the same email address with each username\.

-**Tip**
+**Important**
-You might want to use the same email address with each user name so that you can easily locate all the WorkSpaces that you've created for a user\.
+If you are setting up multiple WorkSpaces for use with cross\-Region redirection, you must set up the WorkSpaces in different directories in different AWS Regions, and you must use the same usernames in each directory\.
+For more information about cross\-Region redirection, see [Cross\-Region Redirection for Amazon WorkSpaces](cross-region-redirection.md)\.

-To switch between the WorkSpaces, the user logs in with the user name and registration code associated with a particular Workspace\.
+To switch between the WorkSpaces, the user logs in with the username and registration code associated with a particular Workspace\.
 If the user is using a 3\.0\+ version of the WorkSpaces client applications for Windows, macOS, or Linux, the user can assign different names to the WorkSpaces by going to **Settings**, **Manage Login Information** in the client application\.